Connect with others who understand.

 The International Myeloma Foundation defines a multiple myeloma relapse as “the reappearance of signs and symptoms of a disease after a period of improvement.”
 Relapses occur when some myeloma cells remain after treatment, known as minimal residual disease (MRD).
 These leftover cells can continue to grow and divide.
 The goal of treatment is to reduce MRD as much as possible.
 Although myeloma treatments are generally effective and kill off most myeloma cells, just a few surviving cells can result in an eventual relapse.

-Relapsing multiple myeloma is common — in a 2016 study, 16 percent of people with multiple myeloma relapsed within one year.
+Relapsing multiple myeloma is common.
+In a 2016 study, 16 percent of people with multiple myeloma relapsed within one year.
 After about four years, almost 66 percent of participants had experienced a relapse.

 Testing and Diagnosing a Relapse